 Example: Script to Define an SGI File Server 850 Cluster

-The following script configures an SGI File Server 850 cluster, which has two Origin 300 nodes in a FailSafe configuration attached to an SGI TP9100 RAID.
+The script in this section configures an SGI File Server 850 cluster, which has two Origin 300 nodes in a FailSafe configuration attached to an SGI TP9100 RAID.
 Figure 6-1 shows an example of this configuration.